Elly Schlein

 Elena Ethel "Elly" Schlein (/it/; born 4 May 1985) is an Italian politician who has been serving as the secretary of the Democratic Party (PD) since 12 March 2023.
 She is a member of Italy's Chamber of Deputies and was previously the vice president of Emilia-Romagna and a member of the European Parliament.
-On 26 February 2023, she was elected as the new Democratic Party secretary with 54% of the vote, becoming the first woman to lead the party.
+On 26 February 2023, she was elected as the new PD secretary with 54% of the vote, becoming the first woman to lead the party.

 Early life and education

 Elena Ethel Schlein was born on 4 May 1985 in Lugano, Switzerland.
+She has a sister, Susanna, who is a diplomat by profession and a brother, Benjamin, who is a mathematician.
 Her father, Melvin Schlein, is an American academic and political scientist of Ashkenazi Jewish descent.
-Her mother, Maria Paola Viviani, is a professor of comparative public law at the University of Insubria.
 Originally, her paternal grandfather's surname was Schleyen; after arriving at Ellis Island, he changed it to Schlein.
-Her maternal grandfather was the Italian Socialist Party politician Agostino Viviani, senator from 1972 to 1979 and a member of the High Council of the Judiciary.
 Her paternal ancestors were from Zhovkva, now located in Ukraine, and her paternal grandmother, from whom she takes the middle name Ethel, was of Lithuanian origin.

-She has a sister who is a diplomat by profession and a brother, Benjamin, who is a mathematician.
+Schlein's Italian mother, Maria Paola Viviani, is a professor of comparative public law at the University of Insubria.
+Her maternal grandfather was the Italian Socialist Party politician Agostino Viviani, senator from 1972 to 1979 and a member of the High Council of the Judiciary.
 Later in life, Schlein moved to Bologna.
 She graduated in law at the University of Bologna in 2011, discussing a thesis on constitutional law.
 Schlein holds American, Italian and Swiss citizenships.

 Political career

 Early beginnings, 2008–2013

 In 2008 and 2012, Schlein volunteered on Barack Obama's two presidential campaigns in the United States.
 In 2011, she was one of the founders of the association of university students known as Progrè, an association that dealt with deepening and sensitising public opinion on issues related to migration policies and the prison reality.

-In April 2013, Romano Prodi, former Prime Minister of Italy and president of the Democratic Party (PD), received in support less than 100 centre-left coalition electors and left the 2013 Italian presidential election campaign.
+In April 2013, Romano Prodi, former Prime Minister of Italy and president of the Democratic Party (PD), received in support 100 votes less than expected from the centre-left coalition and withdrew from the 2013 Italian presidential election.
 In response, Schlein gave life to the mobilisation campaign known as #OccupyPD, which criticised those behind Prodi's loss and opposed the formation of a grand coalition government, the Letta Cabinet.
 In the 2013 PD leadership election on 8 December, Schlein gave her support to Giuseppe Civati, who ranked third.